Triton-Robotics/TR-mbed/util/communications/comDocumentation.md

 **baud** Baudrate, usually set to 9600

+For example you can use the Tx and Rx built into the mini-usb connecting to the pc.

+`SerialCommunication Serial(USBTX, USBRX, 9600)`

 ## Functions

 ### bool update(char message[])

-- Takes in a **char array**.
-This is where the message will be stored into if there is new data in the Serial line.
+- Takes in a **char array**, which is where the message will be stored into if there is new data in the Serial line.

 - Returns **True** if there is new data